× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 Creature and Exoskeleton.
 You permanently affix the Exoskeleton to the Creature, which then gains its benefits.

 Creature and Turret.
-You’ve managed to permanently affix the Turret to the Creature, allowing the Creature to fire the Turret as though it were the user, or for a rider to be the user; for the purposes of firing the Turret, the Creature gains 3 proficiency in Firearms.
+You’ve managed to permanently affix the Turret to the Creature, allowing the Creature to fire the Turret as though it were the user, or for a rider to be the user; additionally, the Creature gains 3 proficiency in Firearms, which increases by 1 every time it or the Turret is upgraded.
+Lastly, because of the added bulk of the Turret, the Creature can no longer become Tiny.

 You’ve managed to create a mechanical and scientific means of something that was previously only possible via the arcane: teleportation!
-With this feat, you’ve managed to tinker together a short-range, single-person teleporter that allows the user to take 3 seconds (independent of their DEX) to instantly transport themselves to an unoccupied space that they can see within 10m.
+With this feat, you’ve managed to tinker together a short-range, single-person teleporter that allows the user to take 3 seconds (independent of their DEX) to instantly transport themselves to an unoccupied space within 10m that they have line of sight on.

 Master